Joey Worthen

-Joey Worthen (born December 3, 1979 in Salt Lake City, Utah) is a former American soccer player and the current head coach of the Florida Atlantic Owls men's soccer program.
+Joey Worthen (born December 3, 1979) is an American former soccer player and the current head coach of the Florida Atlantic Owls men's soccer program.

 Career

 College and amateur

-Worthen attended Cottonwood High School where he was named to the Parade High School All-America soccer team in 1998.
+Born in Salt Lake City, Utah, Worthen attended Cottonwood High School where he was named to the Parade High School All-America soccer team in 1998.
 He played college soccer at the University of South Carolina in 1998, but after his freshman season he withdrew from school to play for the United States U-20 men's national soccer team.
 He returned to South Carolina in 1999 and continued until his senior season in 2001, finishing his career with 24 goals and 15 assists.

 Worthen also played with the Cape Cod Crusaders in the USL Premier Development League in 2000.

 Professional

 Worthern turned professional and was drafted in the second round of the A-League College Draft by the Pittsburgh Riverhounds.
 In his first season in Pittsburgh he appeared in all 28 games and was named the Riverhounds' Rookie of the Year after leading the team in assists, minutes played, games played, and games started.
 He transferred to the Richmond Kickers in 2004, and spent the next two seasons there, before being offered a contract with Real Salt Lake of Major League Soccer in March 2006.

-On April 11, 2007 Worthen signed with the expansion Carolina RailHawks of USL First Division.
+On April 11, 2007, Worthen signed with the expansion Carolina RailHawks of USL First Division.

 On February 17, 2009, Worthen announced his return to the Kickers., and was part of the Kickers team which won the 2009 USL Second Division championship.

 He transferred to the Austin Aztex just days before the start of the 2010 USSF Division 2 Professional League season.